 Protein vs. Moisture: Which One Does Your Hair Need?

 Hair is made up of protein, so yes, you need it, but maybe not as much as you think.
 Protein strengthens the hair, but treatments are often drying, so you don't want to overdo them.
 You may need more protein if your tresses are:

 - Heat styled frequently

 Just because you need more protein doesn't mean you need a lot of it.
 Light protein in the form of a leave-in conditioner may be enough.
-For most women, the only time an intense product (like ApHogee Two-Step Protein Treatment) is required is due to severe damage and breakage (i.e., a relaxer gone wrong).
+For most women, the only time an intense product (like ApHogee Two-Step Protein Treatment $24) is required is due to severe damage and breakage (i.e., a relaxer gone wrong).
 Otherwise, any of these products should provide enough protein on an occasional basis, about once or twice per week or less.
-You can find them at major retailers like Target or Walmart, beauty supply stores or chains like Sally, and the links below will take you to Amazon.
+You can find them at major retailers like Target or Walmart, and beauty supply stores or chains like Sally.

 What if you don't color, chemically process or heat style your hair at all?
 Your protein needs are much less than someone who does.
 You may find you never need to apply additional protein to your hair, and that's fine.

 As a general guideline, start by making sure your hair gets twice as many moisturizing treatments as protein.
-Women who do a lot to their hair probably need weekly protein, but not intense ones.
+Women who do a lot to their hair probably need weekly moisture.
 This means you have to deep condition your hair frequently, as well.

 So let's say your hair is too moisturized.
 This is known as hygral fatigue and can be caused when your hair's cuticle is damaged and is therefore extremely porous—think a bad dye job, a relaxer, or a perm gone wrong.
 There's no need to worry though, as Rutlin told me, it's a relatively simple fix.